 The question in our headline is intentionally provocative.
-And while the dictum holds that you should never discuss religion and politics in polite company, that’s the topic two nationally prominent BU professors—one of religion, the other of international relations and military policy—tackled October 27 in their first public conversation.
+And while the dictum holds that you should never discuss religion and politics in polite company, that’s the topic two nationally prominent BU professors—one of religion, the other of international relations and military policy—tackle tonight in their first public conversation.

-Andrew Bacevich, who describes himself as a Catholic conservative, and Stephen Prothero, who dubs his religious outlook “confused,” teach, respectively, in the College of Arts & Sciences international relations and religion departments.
+Andrew Bacevich, who describes himself as a Catholic conservative, and Stephen Prothero, a self-dubbed “confused Christian,” teach, respectively, in the College of Arts & Sciences international relations and religion departments.
 Both published books this year challenging status-quo thinking.
 Bacevich’s Washington Rules: America’s Path to Permanent War (Metropolitan Books) is a call by this former Army colonel and West Point graduate for downsizing our military ambitions and spending.
 Prothero’s God Is Not One: The Eight Rival Religions That Run the World (HarperOne) is a primer on major religious traditions and challenges the feel-good notion that all are benignly similar.

-In their Live Chat, moderated last month by Dean of Students Kenneth Elmore, they pondered the role of religious impulses in American foreign policy.
+A Live Chat between the two, moderated by Dean of Students Kenneth Elmore, will ponder the role of religious impulses in American foreign policy.
 Is it a salutary role?
-In a pre-Chat interview, Prothero cites two examples of presidents making policy as if Americans were God’s chosen: Woodrow Wilson, who said the United States should enter World War I to make the world “safe for democracy,” and George W. Bush, who considered Afghanistan and Iraq the vanguard of an American-led democratization of people around the world.
+Prothero cites two examples of presidents making policy as if Americans were God’s chosen: Woodrow Wilson, who said the United States should enter World War I to make the world “safe for democracy,” and George W. Bush, who considered Afghanistan and Iraq the vanguard of an American-led democratization of people around the world.

 But by Prothero’s reckoning, it would be hard to overstate religion’s role in U.S. foreign policy, which “has for some time been informed by the view that Americans are God’s chosen people.”
 That’s not entirely a bad thing, he says, as the idea of “American exceptionalism” pushed the country at times toward justice.
 “But in recent times, this notion of a covenant between God and America has led us to imagine that God is on our side, no matter what we do.”